jt-rose/wordnik/README.md

 end
 ```

+## Usage

+The main functions for querying the Wordnik API can be found under the root `Wordnik` module.
+Most of what you will need can be found here.

+Submodules such as `Word.Definitions` and `Words.RandomWord` contain the function they are named for, along with type definitions for query parameters and responses.

+`Formatter.Enums` contains type definitions for string parameter arguments expecting specific values.
+These values will be checked at runtime, but are also documented in the typedocs.

+`Formatter.Helpers` contains functions for returning lists of valid string arguments used in the paramaters mentioned above (dictionaries, parts of speech, etc.).
+These can be helpful for quickly getting a list of valid options to provide to end users, for example as select options in a UI.

 ## Wordnik API key

 To access the Wordnik API, you will need a free API key that can be obtained [here](https://developer.wordnik.com/).